Serverless360/serverless360-bam-lib/README.md

-# serverless360-bam-lib
+# Introduction
-Library to help log activities to Serverless360 BAM solution
+This library helps you to track business activities from you .Net applications.